soniakhan7/project-site/README.md

 # Deploying to Google Cloud:
 - Our code is deployed using a decoupled methodology keeping the client and server seperate in terms of compute and addresses.

+## Path Ways:
+`/Login` is used to login and take the Quiz if you are not logged in you are not able to take the Quiz `/QuizFront` is a landing page for the Quiz
+`/Quiz` is where the actual Quiz is
+`/Results` is the returned value of Results `/AccountHistory` is the past 5 Quiz results for a auth and logged in user

 ## Application Structure:

 ```